superluminar-io/terraform-workshop/1-getting-started/README.md

 What's going on here?
 We created a simple `.tf` file: Terraform comes with its syntax called [HCL](https://www.terraform.io/language/syntax/configuration).
 In the `main.tf` file, we set the required Terraform version.
 After that, we configure a provider.
 Throughout the workshop, we focus on AWS and only deploy AWS resources.
 The [AWS provider](https://www.terraform.io/language/providers) gives us all the resources and data sources we need to interact with AWS.

-Bare in mind, that Terraform provides [dozens of providers](https://registry.terraform.io/browse/providers) (e.g. Azure, Google Cloud Plaform or even Auth0).
+Bare in mind, that Terraform provides [dozens of providers](https://registry.terraform.io/browse/providers) (e.g. Azure, Google Cloud Platform or even Auth0).

 Now, after the provider, we have a data source and a resource.
 The resource block describes a simple S3 bucket.
 The configuration arguments (between `{` and `}`) describe the resource furthermore.
 S3 buckets always need a unique bucket name.
 To achieve this, we get the current AWS account id and append it to the bucket name.
 We get the AWS account id by using the `aws_caller_identity` data source.
 With data sources, we can fetch data outside of the Terraform stack and use it for resources.